Government of Yukon and Yukon First Nations approve next steps for collaboration on joint priorities

 A Little About CYFN

-We are a non-profit society working for ten of the First Nations of the Yukon.
-We have been in existence since 1973 and continue to serve the needs of First Nations within the Yukon and the MacKenzie delta.
-Our mandate is to be a unified organization supporting First Nations Governments and First Nations aspirations, and advocating on key issues.Read more about our history
+We are a non-profit society working for the First Nations of the Yukon.
+We have been in existence since 1973 and continue to serve the needs of First Nations within the Yukon and the MacKenzie Delta.
+The Council of Yukon First Nations mandate is to serve as a political advocacy organization for Yukon First Nations holding traditional territories, to protect their rights, titles and interests.Read more about our history

 The Yukon Aboriginal Sport Circle